decilem/MA-RE-LicenseCourseNotes/README.md

 * As of Mar 31st 2006, MA homes must have carbon monoxide detectors if
   * The home has fuel-burning equipment that produces carbon monoxide
   * Indoor parking is adjacent to the living areas of the home
+  * CarbonMonoxide detectors installed on every level.
+The law applies to ALL homes, not just those that are being sold.
+  * New home construction or renovations must have hard wired detectors; older homes may be brought into compliance with battery-operated detectors.

 ## Construction warranties